-The Purcell School's Counsellor is Nikki Bennett.
-If you would like to speak to her in confidence about anything that is worrying you, you can make an appointment to see her by seeing Mrs Austin in the Medical Centre or you can ask any member of the House Team to help.
+The Purcell School's Counsellor is Nicky Morris.
+If you would like to speak to her in confidence about anything that is worrying you, you can make an appointment to see her in the Medical Centre or you can ask any member of the House Team to help.